Maya Singh

 Maya Singh (born 15 August 1950) is an Indian politician from Bharatiya Janata Party and a former Member of Parliament representing Madhya Pradesh in Rajya Sabha.
 She was a cabinet minister in the Government of Madhya Pradesh, holding the Women and Child Development portfolio in 2016 and serving as minister for Urban Development and Housing from 2016 to December 2018.

-On 8 December 2013 she was elected as a member of the legislative assembly after winning Legislative Assembly elections in Gwalior.
+On 8 December 2013 Singh was elected as a member of the legislative assembly after winning Legislative Assembly elections in Gwalior.